-The 2007 documentary The King of Kong: A Fistful of Quarters highlighted the two hottest Donkey Kong players in the world.
+The 2007 documentary The King of Kong highlighted the two hottest Donkey Kong players in the world.
 The hero was Steve Wiebe, while the villain was Billy Mitchell.

 In a story that would have Hollywood scratching their heads, the be-mulleted villain won out, posting the highest-ever score on the classic early-1980s Nintendo arcade machine.
 It brought the guy a certain amount of fame beyond the confines of the diehard arcade gaming community.
 Adam Sandler’s 2015 movie Pixels, which involved video game characters invading Earth, even saw Peter Dinklage’s character rocking Mitchell’s signature look.